- Learn how to incorporate feedback from an evaluation of a user interface into the next iteration of a prototype.

 - Produce a final iteration including a project summary and a design recommendation.

 See Final Refinement Checklist for due dates

 - Revise your design and prototype.
-Post a writeup of your design changes.

 - Plan a formal usability study.

 - Conduct a pilot of your usability study and conduct informal usability testing of your prototype.

 - Address any residual issues in implementation and design.

 - Present your project in the finals period.
 This should be an overview you'd give about your work to a client (who hired you).
 These lightning presentations will also include your classmates and will be open to the Olin community.
 Teams will get ~4 minutes to present their overviews.
 Q & A will happen at team tables during the open house portion.

 - Post a final project writeup on your site by the final session.